 NOTE: Post-adoption services and/or subsidies will apply to children or youth placed on adoption through children's aid societies only.
-These services do not apply to private, international or Crown Wards from other provinces.

 Request for Service Supports Out of Jurisdiction: Request for service supports that an agency can provide in relation to families or individuals after adoption finalization.